TL;DR: The Quick Read

 On specific mobile devices, the checkout layout was shifting erratically during user interaction.
 Third-party scripts were loading late, causing the entire page to jump just as the user attempted to tap the payment button.
 If you want to see exactly how damaging this phenomenon is, you must look at how checkout layout shifts kill CVR.
 Users were accidentally clicking the wrong elements, or the primary action button was temporarily shifting completely out of the visible viewport.

 This problem was particularly vicious on Apple devices, which brings up a crucial point regarding why your checkout fails on iOS Safari.
 The merchant had never noticed the issue because their internal team only tested the storefront on powerful desktop computers connected to fast Wi-Fi.
 Meanwhile, actual customers on cellular networks were bleeding revenue at the very last step of the funnel.
+The exact CLS score behind a failure like this, along with the checklist for catching it before it costs you five figures, is covered in what Cumulative Layout Shift is and why it's killing Shopify checkouts.

 The Compounding Financial Impact